nautechsystems/nautilus_trader/README.md

 #### Development wheels

-Development wheels are published from both the `develop` and `nightly` branches, allowing users to test features and fixes ahead of stable releases.
+Development wheels are published from both the `develop` and `nightly` branches for Linux and macOS, allowing users to test features and fixes ahead of stable releases.
 This process also helps preserve compute resources and ensures easy access to the exact binaries tested in CI pipelines, while adhering to [PEP-440](https://peps.python.org/pep-0440/) versioning standards: